nolauren/teaching/DigitalHistoryToolbox.md

 Let's define Text Analysis.
 Are you familiar with this method?
 How would you define it?

-For our corupose, we will explore the State of the Union addresses.
+For our corpus, we will explore the State of the Union addresses.
 The State of the Union is delivered by the President of the United States annualy to a joint session of Congress.
 It is often a space where the President reflects on current issues and outlines goals for the nation.
 Therefore, it is a key document for understanding the ways the executive branch understands the current position of the country and their priorities.
 While today it is delivered oraly by the President, the State of the Union was initially a written document submitted to congress.
 In this workshop, we will use Voyant to identify issues and priorities.

 We will be using Voyant:  a web-based text reading and analysis environment.